Medically reviewed by Drugs.com. Last updated on Mar 30, 2022.

 Serious nervous system problems, including Guillain-Barré syndrome, multiple sclerosis, demyelinating disease, and seizures have occurred rarely in people using this medicine.
 Talk with your doctor if you have concerns about this.

-Check with your doctor right away if you have more than one of these symptoms: shortness of breath, swelling of the face, fingers, feet, or lower legs, or sudden weight gain.
+Check with your doctor right away if you have trouble breathing, swelling of the face, fingers, feet, or lower legs, or sudden weight gain.
 These may be signs of a heart condition called congestive heart failure.

 This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Check with your doctor right away if you or your child have a rash, itching, swelling of the face, tongue, and throat, trouble breathing or swallowing, or chest pain after you receive the medicine.

 While you are being treated with etanercept-szzs, do not have any immunizations (vaccines) without your doctor's approval.
 Your child's vaccines need to be current before he or she begins using etanercept-szzs.
 Be sure to ask your child's doctor if you have any questions about this.